Suhruda666/ansible/README.md

 ###Ansible command that we are using to call the playbook

 ansible_playbook -i inv-dev -e ansible_user=centos -e ansible_password=DevOps321 -e COMPONENT=mongodb robot.yml

+#Files vs templates:

+Files : just copy the files as it is
+Templates: Copy the file along with the mentioned variables as a part of the copy

+###Ansible roles directory structure:

+roles-examples/
+├── defaults
+│   └── main.yml
+├── files ├── handlers
+│   └── main.yml
+├── meta
+│   └── main.yml
+├── README.md ├── tasks
+│   └── main.yml
+├── templates ├── tests │   ├── inventory
+│   └── test.yml
+└── vars
+    └── main.yml